“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 - P-Metric tires – made for lighter SUVs and crossovers.
 These tires are specifically designed to offer advanced driving dynamics in the corners, better high-speed stability, and overall a more comfortable and quieter ride.
 However, P-Metric tires are a poor choice for people who tow frequently with their SUVs and crossovers.
 They are also not designed to meet the needs of pickup truck owners, regardless of the towing situation.

 - LT (Light Truck) tires – made for larger SUVs and trucks.
 These tires are specifically designed to work better under load.
-When buying a set of tires for towing (or hauling), you should always choose the LT versions.
+When buying a set of the best truck tires for towing (or hauling), you should always choose the LT versions.
 Sure, they might be a bit worse when the truck is not loaded, but on the other hand, they are much safer when you tow a big trailer.

-Highway Tires are the Best 10 Ply Choice for People That Only Drive on the Road
+3. Highway Tires are the Best 10 Ply Choice for People That Only Drive on the Road

-After you learned how to find a 10 Ply tire between the plethora of choices out there, let’s now have a look at the types of tires you will encounter.
+After you learned how to find a 10 Ply tire between the plethora of choices out there, let’s now have a look at the types of towing tires you will encounter.
 Highway tires are the most prevalent on the market simply because they cover the basic needs of the average truck driver.
 Almost every single highway tire is available in Load Range E rating (some are only available in Load Range D), and every single one of them is available in LT (Light Truck) form.
 This means that most highway tires will easily tow bigger trailers.

 On top of that, highway tires are designed to give you the best possible driving experience on the road.
 Compared to off-road-focused tires, highway tires offer much better responsiveness on the road and make your truck much easier to drive.
 They also provide the driver with much better traction, even on more powerful trucks, and better grip in the corners.
-Highway tires work excellent in wet conditions, thanks to the circumferential grooves in the tread and the higher number of sipes in the tread blocks.
+Highway tires work excellently in wet conditions, thanks to the circumferential grooves in the tread and the higher number of sipes in the tread blocks.

 As far as comfort goes, highway tires offer the best ride quality of any other LT tire you may find on the market.
 They are also much quieter on the highway, even with a large trailer attached.
 Finally, these tires are the most durable of any other LT tire on the market.
 The best highway tires for towing come with a 70,000-mile treadwear warranty, which is simply amazing for tires that will be used for towing.